Abhiek187/abhiek187.github.io/README.md

 Normally, this would be the branch GitHub Pages would deploy your site in, but because this is a user page, it doesn't do anything.
 Instead, think of this as a backup for master.

 ## About
 This is my own personal website created using React.
 Inspired by Udacity's Front-End Web Development Course, I decided to use my React skills to create a website that encapsulates what I've accomplished over the years in an environment I have a passion for.
+It is responsive, accessible, and works offline.
 You can check out [this site](https://abhiek187.github.io) to learn more and get in contact with me.

 ## Dependencies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>